Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 The Warrior Solution

-They knew that for over 20 years, I struggled with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+They knew that for over 20 years, I struggled with Bipolar Disorder, Alcoholism, Anxiety Disorders and PTSD.
 Those battles left me feeling so powerless that I tried to end my life.

 But in those dark moments, I discovered something life-changing: Mental health is the key to overcoming any challenge.